dannyferguson/DotNetAngularTemplate/README.md

 ### Application Specific
 * `ConnectionStrings__Default` which is the MySQL connection string (used for all the data except sessions), typically in the following format: `Server=127.0.0.1;Port=3306;Database=dotnetangulardb;Uid=root;Pwd=supersecure123;`

-* `ConnectionStrings__Redis` which is as you've guessed the Redis connection string (used for session storage).
+* `ConnectionStrings__Redis` which is as you've guessed the Redis connection string (used for session storage and email rate limiting).
 Format: `127.0.0.1:6379,password=supersecuremuchlonger123`

 * `Emails__ResendApiKey` [Resend](https://resend.com/) API key.
 This is the service I choose for my SMTP needs.
 It's pricier than using AWS SES but comes with many quality of life improvements and an easy to set up free tier.